 In the 1980s, new regulations prompted the Marine Corps to test the water quality at Camp Lejeune for the first time.
 This led to the shocking discovery that the drinking water being supplied to the base was highly contaminated.
 It contained carcinogenic chemicals at levels several thousand times above maximum safe limits.
 Testing and historical modeling by public health agencies determined that the water at Lejeune was poisoned with these chemicals for over 3 decades beginning in 1953 and ending in 1987.

 An estimated 1 million people lived or worked at Camp Lejeune during the time that the water was contaminated.
 Numerous studies have shown that the toxic water at Lejeune caused these individuals to suffer serious adverse health consequences.
 Exposure to the water supply at Camp Lejeune has been scientifically linked to several different types of cancer and other serious health conditions.

 New Law Allows Camp Lejeune Victims to Bring Claims and Get Compensation

-The CLJA actually gives the victims of the Camp Lejeune water contamination the ability to bring civil claims against the federal government and compensated for harm caused by the toxic water.
+The CLJA gives the victims of Camp Lejeune water contamination the ability to bring civil claims against the federal government and compensated for harm caused by the toxic water.
 The CLJA states that anyone who lived or worked at Camp Lejeune for at least 30 days between 1953 and 1987 is eligible to file a claim and get compensation for any injuries or harm caused by exposure to the toxic water.